tanakrit-d/sideloading-source-docs/README.md

 AltStore will check if the version declared in the source matches the value inside the app's `Info.plist` file.

 Although AltStore accepts non-conforming values in `version` (such as `15.2.3-hotfix`), because Apple enforces `[major].[minor].[patch]` these will never reconcile if an app is downloaded from a source.
-This does not apply to apps which is loaded directly as an `.ipa`, or with Feather etc.
+This does not apply to apps which are loaded directly as an `.ipa`, or with Feather etc.

 See: